UnionOfRAD/manual/jp/01_getting_started/web-servers/cherokee.md

 ## Virtual Server Creation

 Refer to the Cherokee documentation on how to start an admin instance.
 Access that instance (usually at http://localhost:9090/) and go to the 'Virtual Servers' section.
 Click 'Wizards', 'Platform', 'Zend' and 'Run Wizard'.
-Put the desired hostname (we'll use `lithium.local`) and set the path to `app/webroot` of your Lithium installation.
+Put the desired hostname (we'll use `lithium.local`) and set the path to `app/webroot` of your li3 installation.

 ![Screenshot](http://grab.by/2yty)